Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 - restrict, in most cases, the ability to sue an at-fault driver for injuries in an accident

-- Exceptions to litigation would include if the at-fault driver is convicted of certain driving offenses under the Criminal Code or Traffic Safety Act (to be determined in regulations), or if losses exceed the amounts provided by the insurance policy, such as lost income.
+- Exceptions to litigation will include if the at-fault driver is convicted of certain driving offenses under the Criminal Code or Traffic Safety Act (to be determined in regulations), or if losses exceed the amounts provided by the insurance policy, such as lost income.

 - establish the Alberta Automobile Care-first Tribunal through which Albertans can dispute care and treatment decisions made by their insurance company